-Canadian resident individuals, corporations and certain partnerships and trusts must file form T1135 with their income tax return when the cost amount of their foreign property exceeds \$100,000 at any time during the year.
-The form can be filed electronically for the 2015 and later tax years.
-A stream-lined, check the box method for each property type is available for Canadian resident taxpayers whose specified foreign property has an aggregate cost less than \$250,000 at any time during the year.
-The threshold is based on the cost amount or adjusted cost base, not the fair market value.
-The cost amount of foreign property received as a gift or inheritance is the fair market value at the time the property is received.
+Canadian residents must file form T1135 when the cost amount of their foreign property exceeds \$100,000 at any time during the year.
 Canadian resident taxpayers must report and include in their income all the income they earn from foreign property for Canadian tax purposes, regardless of the cost amount of the foreign property.
 The \$100,000 threshold means that many Canadians do not need to comply with the reporting requirements of form T1135.
 This does not exempt them from paying tax on any income earned on such property.
 They must generally report gross income.